 Starch is present in a number of foods.
 You will be shown a selection of different types of food.

-First think about which of the foods you are shown could contain starch.
-Record your assumptions:
+1. First think about which of the foods you are shown could contain starch.
+Tick the respective box in the table below.